Road Cyclists Are Ditching Pavement for Gravel

 • Week 7+: Attempt your first metric century (62 miles)

-• Underestimating distance: Gravel miles take longer than road miles—plan accordingly
+• Underestimating distance: Gravel miles take longer than road miles—a 40-mile gravel ride feels like 50 on pavement.
+Plan accordingly.

-• Poor navigation planning: Download maps for offline use—cell service is often spotty
+• Poor navigation planning: Download maps for offline use—cell service is often spotty.
+I’ve gotten lost more times than I’d like to admit.

-• Inadequate supplies: There are no convenience stores on forest roads
+• Inadequate supplies: There are no convenience stores on forest roads.
+Carry everything you need.

-• Going too hard too soon: Save energy for the second half of the ride
+• Going too hard too soon: Save energy for the second half of the ride.
+The last 15 miles on tired legs and a loose surface can be humbling.

 Gravel riding has one of the most welcoming communities in cycling.
 Look for local group rides, gravel events, and online communities.
 Most areas now have gravel-specific events ranging from casual fun rides to competitive races.

-The beauty of gravel is that it’s not about speed or competition for most riders—it’s about exploration, adventure, and discovering roads you never knew existed.
+The beauty of gravel is that it’s not about speed or competition for most of us—it’s about exploration, adventure, and discovering roads you never knew existed.
 Start with a curious mindset and you’ll find a lifetime of routes waiting to be explored.
+Three years in, I’m still finding new roads within 20 miles of my house.

 Jason Michael